 - 5. When the EXCI client program is ready to commit or back out its changes, the program invokes RRS to begin the 2-phase commit protocol. - 6.
-RRS acts as coordinator and either: - Asks the resource managers to prepare to commit all updates within the UR.
-(Note that resource managers other than the CICS server region may also have expressed an interest in the UR.)
+RRS acts as coordinator and completes one of the following actions: - RRS asks the resource managers to prepare to commit all updates in the UR.
+Resource managers other than the CICS server region might also express an interest in the UR.
 If all vote yes, RRS tells them to go ahead and commit the changes.
-If any vote no, all resource managers are told to perform backout. - Tells all the resource managers that expressed an interest in the UR to perform backout of all the changes made with the UR.
+If any vote no, RRS tells all the resource managers to back out all the changes made in the UR.

+• RRS tells all the resource managers that express an interest in the UR to back out all the changes made in the UR.

 The UR is now complete and CICS detaches the mirror task.
-If the EXCI client sends any new DPL requests after this point, EXCI starts a new unit-of-recovery and CICS attaches a new mirror transaction.
+If the EXCI client sends any new DPL requests after this point, EXCI starts a new UR and CICS attaches a new mirror transaction.

 Each DPL request that specifies the SYNCONRETURN option attaches a new mirror task in the target CICS region.
 The first DPL request that does not specify SYNCONRETURN also attaches a new mirror task, but subsequent requests are directed to the same mirror task.
-When a syncpoint takes place, the mirror task ends, and the next non-SYNCONRETURN request attaches a new mirror.
-To see the effect of mixing DPL requests with and without the SYNCONRETURN option, see Figure 21 on page 115.
+When a sync point takes place, the mirror task ends, and the next non-SYNCONRETURN request attaches a new mirror.
+See Figure 21.
+In this figure, an MVS client application issues DPL requests with and without SYNCONRETURN.
+The numbers on the figure refer to the principal flow, as listed after the figure.

 Figure 21.
-Effect of mixing DPL requests with and without SYNCONRETURN
+Effect of mixing DPL requests with and without the SYNCONRETURN option

-- 1. Client issues DPL request omitting SYNCONRETURN.

-Because no mirror transaction is running, a new mirror (mirror 1) is attached. - 2.
+- Client issues a DPL request without the SYNCONRETURN option.
+Because no mirror transaction is running, a new mirror (Mirror 1) is attached. - 2.
 The DPL request completes, and because it was issued without the SYNCONRETURN option, the mirror transaction waits for another request. - 3.
 Client issues DPL request with the SYNCONRETURN option.

-A new mirror transaction (mirror 2) is attached. - 4.
-On completion of the DPL request, resources updated by the mirror transaction are committed, and the mirror transaction ends. - 5.
-Client issues another DPL request omitting SYNCONRETURN.
+A new mirror transaction (Mirror 2) is attached.

+- 4. On completion of the DPL request, resources updated by the mirror transaction are committed, and the mirror transaction ends. - 5.
+Client issues another DPL request without the SYNCONRETURN option.
 Mirror 1 receives and executes the DPL request. - 6.
-The DPL request completes, and once again the mirror transaction waits for another request. - 7.
+The DPL request completes, and once again, the mirror transaction waits for another request. - 7.
 Client issues DPL request with the SYNCONRETURN option.
-A new mirror transaction (mirror 3) is attached. - 8.
+A new mirror transaction (Mirror 3) is attached. - 8.
 On completion of the DPL request, resources updated by the mirror transaction are committed, and the mirror transaction ends. - 9.
 The client program requests a syncpoint.
 Resources updated by mirror 1 are committed, and the transaction ends.

-Taking a syncpoint in the client program
+Use of sync points in the client program